cortside/guidelines/docs/architecture/Microservices.md

 ## System decomposition into services

-Decomposition of the The enterprise system into services should have an objective of smaller set of responsibilities with a mindset of a single responsiblity (the Single Responsibility Pattern for classes aptly apply to services as well).
+Decomposition of the The enterprise system into services should have an objective of smaller set of responsibilities with a mindset of a single responsibility (the Single Responsibility Pattern for classes aptly apply to services as well).
 The enterprise system can be decomposed into service by means of several methods:

 * Business capability
 * Domain-driven design subdomain
-* Verb or use case based on a particular action (i.e. communication service that is responsible for sending and forwarding communications via supported methods (sms, email, slack, mail print))
+* Verb or use case based on a particular action (i.e. communication service that is responsible for sending and forwarding communications via supported methods (SMS, email, slack, mail print))
 * Noun or specific resource, where service is responsible for all actions on given set of entities or resources (i.e. user service that is responsible for user management)

-## Data consistency and transactionality
+## Data consistency and transactions

 Services should be loosely coupled and each service should have it's own database (Database per Service Pattern).
 Given that any operation might require calls to multiple services, a transaction (2 phased-commit or distributed) is not generally an option or desirable.
 To handle ensuring data consistency, services can publish events (Saga Pattern) when data state needs to change or to complete an operation.
 Other services can consume these events, bringing all data into an eventual consistent state.
-Using this kind of pattern also allows for a high level of resilience as unavaialble services can pick up events (messages) to being data into consistency when service is again available.
+Using this kind of pattern also allows for a high level of resilience as unavailable services can pick up events (messages) to being data into consistency when service is again available.

 ## Inter-Service Communication